50 Fashion Secrets Personal Stylists Won’t Tell You for Free

 “Regardless of what’s trending at the moment, try to stay true to yourself.
 Know what you look good in and what you like and stick to that.” —Halcro

-Try this: Timeless basics like this Lulu Dharma scarf will are trend-resistant and always look elegant.
+Try this: Timeless basics like this Lulu Dharma scarf are trend-resistant and always look elegant.
+Don’t miss these other fashion rules you should know by the time you’re 40.

 Investment pieces are actually a good deal